ahmadalwy3/ahmadalwy3/The-logger.md

 1. Type of request
 1. Address of the resource on which filter was applied

+Time, Filter/Rule, Context and Partyness columns can be disabled in [Settings dialog](#settings-dialog)

-Take note that the network request logger in uBlock is a forward-looking logger: this means only future requests can be logged.
+Take note that the network request logger in uBlock<sub>₀</sub> is a forward-looking logger: this means only future requests can be logged.

-In the spirit of efficiency, uBlock will log entries **IF AND ONLY IF** the logger is opened.
-Otherwise, if the logger is not opened, no CPU/memory resources are consumed by uBlock for logging purpose.
+In the spirit of efficiency, uBlock<sub>₀</sub> will log entries **IF AND ONLY IF** the logger is opened.
+Otherwise, if the logger is not opened, no CPU/memory resources are consumed by uBlock<sub>₀</sub> for logging purpose.

 #### Tip
 Hold the <kbd>Shift</kbd> key while clicking the "Open the logger" icon to toggle between opening the logger in a separate window or in a separate tab. uBO will remember that setting when you open the logger next time, without having to hold the <kbd>Shift</kbd> key.